 What’s needed is an end-to-end total talent solution.
 The thing to do is consider what constitutes the management life cycle of the external workforce, and the building blocks of technology needed to digitalize it.

 Traditional MSPs don’t want to reduce contact through self-service tools and machine-to-machine automation—given the choice they would opt to increase contact because this constant visibility seemingly justifies their role, making them more influential and pivotal to the success of your program.

 Traditional MSPs don’t feel a need to adapt their business model, which benefits from a large amount of communication with their clients.
 The new, versatile digital MSPs, like Workspend, are founded on the principles of embracing technology innovation into their operating model.

 Workspend has re-invented the MSP model, making it suitable for the digital age.
 We have a commitment to constant improvement, using a technology-led approach to automate many of the largely manual data processing tasks.

 Instead, of seeking to actively ignore the impacts technology can have on operating behaviors owing to an innovation debt, digital MSPs work hard to embrace it—and reduce your spend.

 Yes, there is less client contact with digital MSPs, but there are a large number of benefits that come with that.

-Adopting a digital MSP can be a cost-effective solution, because it’ll be cheaper than a traditional MSP.
-Instead of paying for tech automation separately, it is included in the MSP cost.
+Adopting a tech-centric MSP can be a more cost-effective solution than a traditional MSP.
+Instead of paying for technology and tools separately, it’s included in the MSP cost.

 Digital MSPs that leverage technology are the future of the contingent workforce industry.
 Being tech-led and cost-effective, they are flexible and adapt to your needs.
-Businesses get to enjoy all the benefits that come from embedded direct sourcing and Statement of Work capabilities and more.
+Businesses get to enjoy all the benefits that come from embedded direct sourcing, Statement of Work capabilities and more.

 It’s never too late to adapt your business.
 If you want a best-in-class direct sourcing program, a digital MSP is one option to consider.